Jack Holden (Home and Away)

-Jack Anthony Holden is a fictional character from the Australian soap opera Home and Away, played by Paul O'Brien.
-He made his first on-screen appearance on 5 August 2005.
-Jack was a police officer.
-The Holden family — Jack, his father Tony and his brother Lucas arrived in Summer Bay in 2005.
-In November 2008, the season finale, Jack was accidentally shot in the chest at a construction site by fellow police officer, Angelo Rosetta.
-In the first episode of the 2009 season, it was revealed that Jack had died after paramedics failed to revive him at the scene.
-Paul O'Brien decided to leave the series in 2008 and Jack made his last appearance in the second episode into 2009.
+Jack Holden is a fictional character from the Australian television soap opera Home and Away, played by Paul O'Brien.
+The character made his first screen appearance during the episode broadcast on 5 August 2005.
+Jack is portrayed as a police officer.
+Jack is part of the Holden family, which also consists of his brother Lucas Holden (Rhys Wakefield) and their father Tony Holden (Jon Sivewright), who were also introduced during 2005.
+Jack's main relationship storylines are with Martha MacKenzie (Jodi Gordon) and Sam Holden (Jessica Chapnik).
+O'Brien decided to leave the series in 2008 and in the 2008 season finale, Jack was accidentally shot in the chest at a construction site by fellow police officer, Angelo Rosetta (Luke Jacobz).
+In the first episode of the 2009 season, it was revealed that Jack had died after paramedics failed to revive him.
+O'Brien made his last appearance as Jack during the episode broadcast on 20 January 2009.

-Character development
+Development

 Most of Jack's storylines were central to his on-off relationship with Martha MacKenzie (Jodi Gordon).
 Viewers saw the couple go through marriage, divorce, a second marriage and Martha being widowed.
 Martha and Jack's first marriage is cut short because they argue to much, Martha leaves Jack.
 They start to lead separate lives, but Jack is there for Martha after she has an abortion, Martha who is feeling low at this point kisses him, Jack's girlfriend Sam Tolhurst (Jessica Chapnik) sees this.
 Of the situation during an interview with Yahoo, O'Brien stated: "I think Jack felt like "Oh this is nice, but I've moved on, I've finally moved on and found someone, but deep down he still wants Martha."
 O'Brien added that he believes Jack was always in love with Martha, even whilst with he was in a relationship with Sam.
 Both O'Brien and Gordon agreed that when Jack and Martha first broke up it was a bad time for Jack, as his life was spiraling out of control, he needed her, but she left him when he needed her the most.
 They later become friends in an unlikely turn of events, O'Brien believed it hard to understand how Jack could be so forgiving towards her.